Jo Pullen’s tree

 And Grapes grow ripe on Pullen’s Tree.

-By 1789 it was already regarded as an ancient monument, as this verse of the poem Headington Hill: A New Song indicates:
+By 1789 it was already regarded as a monument, as this verse of the poem Headington Hill: A New Song indicates:

 Joseph divine, great Pullen’s plant,